 How to Get Rid of Dead Bats Safely

-Due to their inclination for eating insects, bats are largely beneficial to humans.
+Due to their inclination to eat insects, bats are mainly beneficial to humans.
 However, encounters with dead bats in the house are dangerous, as contact can lead to debilitating diseases.
-During cool weather, bats greatly reduce their activities due to low body temperature.
-This means a motionless bat on the ground can appear to be dead, yet bite when humans approach.
+Bats significantly reduce their activities during cool weather due to low body temperature.
+This means a motionless bat on the ground can appear dead, yet bite when humans approach.
 Since the pests can squeeze through cracks a quarter of an inch in diameter, homeowners may also encounter a dead bat in the attic, walls, or woodshed.

 Dangers of Dead Bats